simschaefer/amortized-dmc/README.md

 ### Download the Code

-First, open a terminal and navigate to the directory where you want to store the project.
+First, open a terminal on your local machine and navigate to the directory where you want to store the project.
 Then, run the following command to clone the repository to your local machine:

 ```
 git clone https://github.com/simschaefer/amortized_dmc.git